 Concentration of Credit Risk: The Plan's investment policy applies the prudent person rule to its investments.
 The Plan invests in institutional separate accounts, which are essentially mutual funds.
 This sub-advised approach provides the Plan with access to some of the most respected investment professionals in the industry.
 The investment policy establishes an asset allocation by asset class where allowable ranges are identified by asset class.
 Rebalancing is performed on at least a quarterly basis, as appropriate, such that the allocation for each asset class shall not exceed the bounds of the allowable ranges.
-As of June 30, 2018, the Plan complied with the Plan's investment policy.
+As of June 30, 2019, the Plan complied with the Plan's investment policy.

 Credit Risk: No rating was available for the money market mutual fund.
-The Plan holds ten institutional separate accounts, which were rated by Morning Star, of which one received a 5 star rating, three received a 4 star rating, and six of the accounts received a 3 star rating, with 5 being the best and 1 being the worst.
+The Plan holds ten institutional separate accounts, which were rated by Morning Star, of which two received a 5 star rating, two received a 4 star rating, three received a 3 star rating and three of the accounts received a 2 star rating, with 5 being the best and 1 being the worst.